charlihchen/zhuyin/README.md

 ![image](https://github.com/user-attachments/assets/2c703a93-b7f5-4719-9c68-b6961b5cb37f)

-The following diagram is using the Chinese word "Hung" (弘) as example for explain how it is using the zhuyin(s).
+The following diagram is using the Chinese word "Hung" (弘) as an example for explaining how it is using the zhuyin(s).
 ![cldia1](https://github.com/user-attachments/assets/d9014da6-5d81-416e-8c01-c99fc5cd2954)